U.S. Department of Agriculture Food for Progress Bangladesh Climate Smart Livestock

 Project Objectives

-• Improve and increase the trade of livestock by linking producers to end buyers and increasing access to investment capital
+• Boost livestock trade by linking farmers to end buyers and improving their access to investment capital.

-• Support local public and private sector actors to develop, pilot, and expand the use of cost-effective, climate-smart agricultural practices to improve milk efficiency while reducing methane emissions
+• Coordinate with Bangladeshi public and private sector partners as they develop, pilot, and expand cost-effective agricultural practices to improve milk production.

-• Address gaps in the animal health management system, including through the commercialization of animal health service models
+• Address the gaps in Bangladesh’s animal health management system, including by commercializing animal health service models.

 Anticipated Results